gregorylimoratto/node-gherkin-runner/README.md

-# karma-jasmine-feature
+# node-gherkin-runner

-Karma plugin that use gherkin feature files to describe tests with Jasmine
+Node module that transforme feature files into full javascript (using [https://github.com/gregorylimoratto/gherkin-specs-api.git](https://github.com/gregorylimoratto/gherkin-specs-api.git) and run then using mocha, jasmine-node or protractor

 Any feedback is appreciated !

 ## Usage

 ### Install

-karma-jasmine-feature is available as an npm module
+node-gherkin-runner is available as an npm module

 Install locally with

-	npm install karma-jasmine-feature --save-dev
+	npm install node-gherkin-runner --save-dev

 ### Features